Daycare Abuse and Neglect

 Our children are the most vulnerable members of our society.
 The Button Law Firm has a passion for keeping kids safe and holding caregivers accountable for every child they harm directly or through negligence or incompetence.
 Not only are we committed to making sure the injured child is compensated for his suffering, but we also want to send a message to the childcare provider that we will not accept dangerous conditions that harm children.
 When your child is injured or neglected in a daycare facility, call us for the legal help you will need to seek justice for your child and to make our community safer for all children.

-How Children Are Harmed in Dallas Daycare Centers
+How Children Are Harmed in Texas Daycare Centers

 Children are active and unpredictable.
 No one ever said that caring for young children is easy, but when you run a business devoted to the care of children, you had better make sure you have taken every possible measure to ensure the safety of your charges.
 Providing high-quality childcare services is also not cheap, but it is often cost-cutting actions that lead to the neglect and injury of our littlest loved ones.
 Children in daycare can suffer a variety of injuries and illnesses when they are in an unsafe environment.
 Some of the causes of daycare injuries include the following:

 - Inadequate staffing.
 Texas law limits the number of children a daycare worker may supervise.
 This ratio changes as children get older and become more able to care for themselves.
-For example, daycare workers may not supervise more than four babies aged 0–11 months, but may be in charge of 15 3-year-olds and 26 6-year-olds.
+For example, daycare workers may not supervise more than four babies aged 0–11 months but may be in charge of 15 3-year-olds and 26 6-year-olds.
 Even if a daycare center is in compliance with these requirements on paper, it doesn’t mean that at any given moment, workers are not supervising more children than they legally should.
+During developmental stages, children can be difficult to handle.
+Inadequate staffing can lead to your child being subject to disruptive children at daycare hurting their experience, or even aggressive children.
+With staff overwhelmed, the opportunity of children fighting or getting bitten at daycare while unsupervised arises.

 - Unqualified workers.
 All daycare workers in Texas must pass a background check and meet minimum requirements, including having a high school diploma and completing eight hours of pre-service training.
 If a child is injured while in the care of a childcare worker who does not meet these qualifications, the daycare center can be held liable for knowingly endangering your child.

 - Criminal acts.
-When a child is purposely hurt by a childcare provider, that individual may face criminal charges and the daycare center—as his or her employer—may also be held responsible.
-Even if an employee has passed a background check, if he or she physically or sexually abuses a child, both the employee and employer can be held accountable.
+When a child is purposely hurt by a childcare provider, that individual may face criminal charges, and the daycare center—as his or her employer—may also be held responsible.
+Even if an employee has passed a background check or if he or she physically or sexually abuses a child, both the employee and employer can be held accountable.

 Getting a call in the middle of the day from your child’s daycare center informing you that your child has been injured—or worse—is a parent’s worst fear.
 However, discovering bruises or broken bones on your own—or hearing about abuse or neglect from a verbal child—is even worse.
 In these cases, the daycare center is either ignoring an incident and hoping it goes away or is unaware that anything even happened to the child.
 In both instances, the caregivers should be held accountable.